spraakbanken/mink-backend/documentation/developers-guide.md

   the storage server.
 In the current Mink setup no separate storage server is used and the Sparv server also acts as a storage server.

-- Installing corpora from Mink usually means syncinc specifig Sparv export files to servers where other applications (e.g. Korp and Strix) are run.
+- Installing corpora from Mink usually means syncing specific   Sparv export files to servers where other applications (e.g. Korp and Strix) are run.